 08Talking Too Much

-There is nothing much worse than interviewing someone who goes on and on and on...
+There is nothing much worse than interviewing someone who goes on and on.
 The interviewer really doesn't need to know your whole life story.
-Keep your answers succinct, to-the-point and focused and don't ramble — simply answer the question.
+Keep your answers succinct, to-the-point and focused and don't ramble—simply answer the question.

 Avoid this mistake by using nonverbal communication to impress your potential employer.